sroegner/consul-rpm-rhel6/README.md

 Consul-rpm-rhel6
 ================

-Building a consul RPM package for RedHat Enterprise Linux 6
+Building the 'consul' and 'consul-template' RPM packages for RedHat Enterprise Linux 6.

 Requirements